Skip to main content

 What if our HOA was formed before 2018?

-Pre-2018 associations are governed by RCW 64.38 (HOAs) or the Horizontal Property Regimes Act (condominiums).
-RCW 64.38 does not contain the same reserve study mandate as UCIOA.
-However, the governing documents of many older associations do require reserve studies.
-Check the CC&Rs and bylaws before concluding no reserve obligation exists.
+Pre-2018 planned communities are governed by RCW 64.38, which does not contain the same reserve study mandate as WUCIOA.
+However, condominiums are covered by RCW 64.34.380 regardless of formation date.
+Check your governing documents before concluding no reserve obligation exists.

 Ready to protect your board?